-15.2.34 Cap on Number of PBV Units in each Project Post HOTMA 4/18/2017
+15.2.4 Cap on Number of PBV Units in each Project Post HOTMA 4/18/2017

-- (a)-(a) The BHA may not select a proposal to provide PBV assistance for Units in a project or enter into an Agreement or HAP Contract to provide PBV assistance for Units in a project, if the total number of dwelling units in the project that will receive PBV assistance is exceeds 25 units or more than 25 percent of the total number of Units (assisted or unassisted) in the project whichever is greater, unless the project qualifies for an exception. - (b) Exceptions to 25 unit/ 25 percent per project cap. - (1) Units in a single-family building (a building with no more than four dwelling units); - (2) Units in a multifamily building that are: specifically made - (i) (i) exclusively serving Eelderly families or disabled families; or
+- (a) The BHA may not select a proposal to provide PBV assistance for Units in a project or enter into an Agreement or HAP Contract to provide PBV assistance for Units in a project, if the total number of dwelling units in the project that will receive PBV assistance exceeds 25 units or 25 percent of the total number of Units (assisted or unassisted) in the project whichever is greater, unless the project qualifies for an exception. - (b) Exceptions to 25 unit/ 25 percent per project cap. - Units in a single-family building (a building with no more than four dwelling units); - (2) Units in a multifamily building that are: - (j) exclusively serving elderly families - (ii) made available for all Families that are eligible to receive supportive services, including families with a household member with a disability among other such populations.
+Supportive services need not be provided by the owner or on-site, but must be reasonably available to the families receiving PBV assistance at the project